-Serena Lillywhite is the Chief Executive Officer at Transparency International Australia.
 Serena has had an extensive career in responsible business conduct at a national, regional and global level.
 She is an experienced corporate accountability practitioner, researcher and advocate.
 Serena is well known for her work on the social dimensions of international business, particularly: governance, corruption, human rights, labour rights, land and resettlement.
 This has included work in the financial services, mining and the garment and apparel sectors, and in providing support to communities and civil society to help secure their rights.
-Previously, Serena led the Mining advocacy team at Oxfam in Australia, and in 2016 was based in Cambodia as an Adviser on Responsible Business Conduct.
+Previously, Serena led the mining advocacy team at Oxfam in Australia, and in 2016 was based in Cambodia as an adviser on responsible business conduct.

 Hannah Clua-SaundersNational Project Coordinator

-Hannah joined Transparency International Australia in May 2018 as the National Project Coordinator (Australia) for the Mining for Sustainable Development programme.
-Hannah has over 10 years’ experience in legal and international development roles.
-She has coordinated and managed rule of law, governance and community development programs for the Australian federal government and non-for-profit organisations in the Asia Pacific region.
-She has also worked for the private sector and for government in roles including Energy and Resources Lawyer, Native Title Case Manager and Judge’s Associate.
-Hannah holds Bachelors of Science and Communication and a Juris Doctor (Hons).
+Hannah joined Transparency International Australia in May 2018 as the National Coordinator (Australia) for the Mining for Sustainable Development programme.
+Hannah brings with her over 10 years of experience from both legal and international development roles.
+She has coordinated and managed rule of law, governance and community development programs for the Australian federal government and not-for-profit organisations across the Asia Pacific region.
+She is also an experienced lawyer having worked in energy and resources law, native title and dispute resolution.
+Hannah holds bachelor’s degrees in science and communication and a Juris Doctor (Hons).